 This is the most remote sector and famous for its abundant birdlife on top of the gorillas.
 Ruhija sector has oruzongo, bitukura and kyaguriro A and B gorilla families.

 This is one of the most famous sectors following Buhoma with the highest number of gorilla families.
 These are mishaya, Nshongi, bweza, Kahungye and Busingye gorilla families.
 The sector lies between Kabale and Nkuringo while coming from Ruhija or Kampala.

 Activities in Bwindi impenetrable national park.

 • Gorilla trekking and habituation experience.

 The main activity in Bwindi is gorilla trekking and habituation experience where you have 99% chance to see the gorillas.
 The activity is famous because the park is a habitat for half of the gorillas in the world.
-Gorilla trekking is limited to only 8 visitors to visit each gorilla group per day which implies that there are limited gorilla permits.
-Permits should be booked prior to your date of trekking the gorillas because they are on a very high demand all year around.
-The price of the permits vary depending on the nationality and residential status, USD 700 for foreign non-residents, USD 600 for foreign residents and 250000 shillings for east African residents.
+Gorilla trekking is limited to only 8 visitors to visit each gorilla group per day.
+This implies that there are limited gorilla permits.
+Permits should be booked prior to your date of trekking the gorillas.
+They are on a very high demand all year around.
+The price of the permits vary depending on the nationality and residential status.
+USD 700 for foreign non-residents, USD 600 for foreign residents and 250000 shillings for east African residents.

 • Birding in mgahinga national park.

 Bwindi impenetrable national park offers some of the finest montane forest birding in Africa and is a key destination to the birders.
 Sighting 150 bird species in day here is very common which makes this park a birdwatcher’s paradise.

 The park has recorded over 300 bird species available for bird lovers to watch.
 Among these is the numerous possibilities of seeing the 23 albertine rift endemic species.
 Also there are species like Shelley’s crimson wing and the African green broadbill.
 Other species include Doherty’s bush shrike, African citril, Jameson’s antpecker.